MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 *Applies to: private preview customers*

-In this article, we discuss refreshing the data you provided when you set up your connection to Viva Insights.
+In this article, we discuss two kind of imports: full and incremental.
+These imports refresh the data you provided when you set up your connection to Viva Insights.

 >[!Important]
 >Only use the following steps if this is not the first time you’re importing organizational data.
 If this is your first import, refer to [Import organizational data (first import)](import-org-data-first.md) to set up a connection and import data to Viva Insights.
 >
->To export and import data at a set frequency, you’ll need to create a *different* app than the **DescriptiveDataUploadApp** console app described in [Import organizational data (first import)](import-org-data-first.md) (for example, a PowerShell script).
-This app needs to do two things:
+>This article doesn't describe how to use the DescriptiveDataUpload app or automatically export your data.
+To export and import data at a set frequency, you’ll need to create a *different* app than the **DescriptiveDataUploadApp** console app described in [Import organizational data (first import)](import-org-data-first.md).
+We describe how to set this app up and use it in [Import organizational data (first import)](import-org-data-first.md#prepare-export-and-import-organizational-data).
->
->1.
-Export your source data at the frequency you set.
->1.
-Run the **DescriptiveDataUploadApp** console app described in [Import organizational data (first import)](import-org-data-first.md).
->
->Viva Insights doesn’t supply this source-side, data-export app.
-However, we describe the steps it needs to take in Data refresh process.

 ## About subsequent imports